Kerden22/TestSprite_HackathonSeason3_KnowledgeWar/LOOP.md

 ### Baseline

+> _Why:_ Ship the app live and bank an initial TestSprite suite as a reference point.

 | # | Action | TestSprite | Result |
 |---|--------|-----------|--------|
 | 1 | Deployed KnowledgeWar to Render (free tier) | — | Live at https://testsprite-hackathonseason3-knowledgewar-xk2p.onrender.com |